duthied/Free-Friendika/doc/Developers-Intro.md

 * Look at the first steps that were made (e.g. the clean theme).
 	Ask us to find out whom to talk to about their experiences.
 * Talk to design people if you know any.
-* Let us know about your plans [in the dev forum](https://forum.friendi.ca/profile/developers) Do not worry about cross-posting.
+* Let us know about your plans [in the dev group](https://forum.friendi.ca/profile/developers) Do not worry about cross-posting.

 ### Client software

 As Friendica is using a [Twitter/GNU Social compatible API](help/api) any of the clients for those platforms should work with Friendica as well.
-Furthermore there are several client projects, especially for use with Friendica.
+Furthermore, there are several client projects, especially for use with Friendica.
 If you are interested in improving those clients, please contact the developers of the clients directly.

 * Android / LinageOS: **Friendiqa** [src](https://git.friendi.ca/lubuwest/Friendiqa)/[Google Play](https://play.google.com/store/apps/details?id=org.qtproject.friendiqa) developed by [Marco R](https://freunde.ma-nic.de/profile/marco)